fleetdm/fleet/handbook/engineering/README.md

 1. **Sprint kickoff**: On the first day of the sprint, the team, along with stakeholders, select items from the backlog to work on.
 The team then commits to completing these items within the sprint.
 2. **Daily standup**: Every day, the team convenes for updates.
 During this session, each team member shares what they accomplished since the last standup, their plans until the next meeting, and any blockers they are experiencing.
 3. **Weekly estimation sessions**: The team estimates backlog items once a week (three times per sprint).
 These sessions help to schedule work completion and align the roadmap with business needs.
 They also provide estimated work units for upcoming sprints.
+Story points represent complexity.
+In general, we've found that one story point is equal to about half a day.
 4. **Sprint demo**: On the last day of each sprint, all engineering teams and stakeholders come together to review completed work.
 Engineers are allotted 3-10 minutes to present their accomplishments, as well as any pending tasks.
 5. **Sprint retrospective**: Also held on the last day of the sprint, this meeting encourages discussions among the team and stakeholders around three key areas: what went well, what could have been better, and what the team learned during the sprint.